 • Musgrave and Southern Basins PWAs 2018-19 water resources assessment (6MB PDF file)

 • Southern Basins PWA 2018-19 groundwater status overview (fact sheet) (1MB PDF file)

 • Musgrave PWA 2018-19 groundwater status overview (fact sheet) (1MB PDF file)

 Learn about it on WaterConnect

 Water is a precious resource and monitoring it is fundamental to how it can be managed.
 There is a limit to how much is available for use on an ongoing basis, and so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
 Waterconnect is home to many online documents related to our water resources and management, such as supporting science documents, real-time groundwater data, long-term groundwater data, Groundwater Status Reports and much more.

 Applying for a permit or licence

 With the adoption of the new Water Allocation Plan a new licensing regime will be implemented.
 If you are a current licence holder you will receive updated licensing details in the near future.

 What we are working on

-Read our latest Regional quarterly report - or view past reports on this page - which includes an overview of recent water allocation plan work.
+Read our latest regional achievement report, which includes an overview of recent water allocation plan work.